-The placement test can be waived for students having a college composition course and /or a college mathematics course from an accredited college with a final grade of C or better.
-Students can also waive the placement test with the appropriate SAT or ACT scores.
+Please note that students can waive the placement test with the appropriate SAT or ACT scores or other measures (see below for eligible scores).
 New students that are not eligible to waive the placement test are required to test for English composition, reading and mathematics.
 Test results indicate your current skills in these academic areas and will help you and your counselor plan your academic schedule, including any remedial courses that may be necessary.

 Placement test for English as a second language

 If you have indicated that you need instruction in English as a second language, an ESL placement test is recommended to accurately assess and determine the class placement that is most appropriate for you.
 To register for an ESL test, contact Assessment Services at